alexisvincent/lambda-machine/masters-proposal.md

 ### Graph Filters
 A Graph Filter then, can be viewed as a filter applied over the original graph containing authorized data.
 More generally, a Graph Filter is a function `F: Graph -> Graph`, restricting access to certain facts, and the merge operation is the composition of filters, where queries are viewed as a special case of a filter.

+The goal of this research is to provide a well defined formal calculus for performing this merge operation not just for this simple case, but for full breadth the query language defined by Datomic's datalog.

+#### Realtime Queries
 The same pattern matching system can be used to determine if a new database insert such as
 ```clojure
 [:db/retract 3 :released false]